openequella/openequella.github.io/guides/MetadataSchemaConfigurationGuide.md

 A item node comprises a group of nodes associated with the node (indicated by the ‘+’) including the copyright node that has type and parenttype attributes and a group of simple data nodes.
 The schema, when associated with a collection, controls all the metadata stored by items in the repository and affects the item’s lifecycle, usefulness, interoperability and discoverability.

-Metadata schemas are the core of item management in EQUELLA, providing storage for metadata used:
+Metadata schemas are the core of item management in openEQUELLA, providing storage for metadata used:
 * to control contribution wizard behavior
 * collection management
 * for searching
 * for workflow control (moderation)
 * for informational display to users

-EQUELLA provides a LOM compliant schema called the Generic Schema with each EQUELLA Vanilla Institution and it provides a starting point for creating custom metadata schemas that closely fit the institution’s purpose.
+openEQUELLA provides a LOM compliant schema called the Generic Schema with each openEQUELLA Vanilla Institution and it provides a starting point for creating custom metadata schemas that closely fit the institution’s purpose.

 Before creating or modifying a schema gaining a clear understanding of the required business processes greatly simplifies schema creation.

 The examples in this guide use the Generic Schema.

 ## Schema Editor
-Metadata schemas are modified or created in the EQUELLA Administration Console.
+Metadata schemas are modified or created in the openEQUELLA Administration Console.

-**To access EQUELLA and open the Administration Console:
+**To access openEQUELLA and open the Administration Console:
 **
-1. Open a browser and enter your EQUELLA URL (e.g.‘<http://equella.myequellainstitution.edu>’).
+1. Open a browser and enter your openEQUELLA URL (e.g.‘<http://equella.myequellainstitution.edu>’).
-2. Log in to EQUELLA as an administrator user to display the EQUELLA dashboard.
+2. Log in to openEQUELLA as an administrator user to display the openEQUELLA dashboard.
 3. Click the Settings button to display the Settings page, then select Administration console from the categories list.
 4. Select the Metadata Schemas option to display the Metadata Schemas pane that contains a list of all previously configured profiles.

 ### Administration Console elements
 When the Metadata Schemas tool has been selected the Add, Edit, Remove, Clone, Import and Export buttons are enabled.
-(Providing the correct privileges have been granted, refer to the EQUELLA Security Guide for further information.)
+(Providing the correct privileges have been granted, refer to the openEQUELLA Security Guide for further information.)

 #### Add
 Click +Add to display the Schema Editor and create a new schema.